 Absenteeism can be the result of many factors besides physical illness, such as transportation barriers, poor school performance, mental health issues, bullying, lack of interest in school, and family responsibilities.
 Chronic absenteeism is a predictor of dropping out of school in the future.

-Lower income students are somewhat more likely to drop out than are higher income students, which further limits those students’ opportunities to advance into higher income brackets.
+Lower income students are about 50% more likely to drop out than are higher income students, which further limits those students’ opportunities to advance into higher income brackets.

 Riddle, Travis, and Stacey Sinclair.
 2019.
 “Racial Disparities in School-based Disciplinary Actions are Associated with County-level Rates of Racial Bias.”
 Proceedings of the National Academy of Sciences of the United States of America, April 23, 2019. https://www.pnas.org/content/116/17/8255.

-The Quality and Opportunity topic scored 30.67 this year, recording little change from the baseline.
+The Quality and Opportunity topic scored 28.00 this year, a three-point decline from the baseline.
 The indicators in this topic reflect disparities in overall quality of Tulsa students’ learning experiences as measured by reliance on emergency certified teachers, participation in postsecondary opportunities, and the state’s School Report Card scoring system.

 English Learner students are less than half as likely to pursue and complete postsecondary readiness opportunities as their non-English Learner classmates.
 These opportunities, that include internships, advanced placement courses, concurrent enrollment, and technical training, serve to better prepare students for college or career after high school and give them a robust boost toward accomplishing their goals in that next phase.